Scrum is a buzzword, the virtue signal of choice for middle-management in software organizations.

 I’m not against management being informed… but at what cost?

-Sprints require achievable short-term goals.
-Let’s pretend that I’m part of a team that does two-week sprints (because the duration must be consistent) and I’m assigned to build an API that isn’t useful until the whole thing is completed.
-Let’s also say that in my head I believe the whole task to take two months if I can work consistently.
+Sprints require achievable short-term goals with a start and end date.
+To explore the potential problems, let’s pretend that I’m part of a team that does two-week sprints (because the duration must be consistent) and I’m assigned to build a microservice with an API that isn’t useful in the product until the whole thing is complete.
+Let’s also say that in my head I believe the whole task to take ~two months if I can work consistently.

 Problem #3 – The Scrum Master